THIS SITE ABOUT RUDOLF VRBA,THE FOREMOST WHISTLEBLOWER OF WORLD WAR II,

 I saw at once what they were trying to do.
 The planks were in the outer camp, which at night was undefended because all prisoners were securely behind the high-voltage wires and watchtowers of the inner camp.
 If they could remain hidden for three days, while all the guards stood to and the place was searched, they had a good chance; for at the end of three days it would be assumed that they had got beyond the confines of Auschwitz and the job of finding them would be handed over to the authorities there.
 The guard that ringed the entire camp for those three days would be withdrawn and they would merely have to wait until night before sneaking away past the unmanned outer watchtowers.

-Having survived torture within the notorious Block Eleven compound (aka the Execution Block) under the command of SS Rottenführer Bruno Schlange–passing out while receiving 35 lashes–Eisenbach was later digging a ditch with his bare hands and forced to carry dirt in his cap, as part of his penal labour punishment, when Vrba–ostensibly making his rounds as a registrar–was able to briefly converse with him.
+Having survived torture within the notorious Block Eleven compound (aka the Execution Block) under the command of SS Rottenführer Bruno Schlange–passing out while receiving 35 lashes–Sandor (Mendel) Eisenbach was later digging a ditch with his bare hands and forced to carry dirt in his cap, as part of his penal labour punishment, when Vrba–ostensibly making his rounds as a registrar–was able to briefly converse with him.
 During these precious seconds of forbidden conversation with a penal labourer, Vrba was able to verify that the woodpile hideout was still unknown to the Nazis.
 Eisenbach was also able to advise, “Steer clear of Porebka.
 It’s stinking with soldiers.”
-[Bałaban and Abramowicz would be transferred to Lieberose, one of the Sachsenhausen sub-camps in October of 1944; and Balaban and Eisenbach were known to have survived the war.]

-As the quote above makes clear, Vrba encountered a Slovakian locksmith.
-Born in Krompachy, this was Ludwig (“Lale”) Eisenberg who had arrived in Auschwitz in April of 1942 and received the tattoo number 32407.
+As the quote above makes clear, Vrba had encountered a Slovakian locksmith named Ludwig (“Lale”) Eisenberg who had been in Krompachy and had arrived in Auschwitz in April of 1942.
+His tattoo number was 32407.
 Eisenberg was selected for the coveted job of tattooist (tätowierer in German) because he, like Vrba and Wetzler, could speak multiple languages–in his case, Slovak, German, Russian, French, Hungarian and some Polish.
-In 1945, Eisenberg would reunited with Auschwitz survivor Gisela Fuhrmannova in Bratislava.
-They promptly married and he changed his named to the more Russian-sounding Lale Sokolov.
+In 1945, Eisenberg would be reunited with Auschwitz survivor Gisela Fuhrmannova in Bratislava.
+They promptly married and he changed his name to the more Russian-sounding Lale Sokolov.
 It was this man, Rudolf Vrba’s tattooist, who served as the protagonist for a commercially successful novel, The Tattooist of Auschwitz, written by Heather Morris.
 The Auschwitz Memorial Research Centre has criticized the story as “an impression about Auschwitz inspired by authentic events, almost without any value as a document” because it contains “numerous errors and information inconsistent with the facts, as well as exaggerations, misinterpretations and understatements.”
 A follow-up novel distorts the life of Cecília Kováčová, a character in The Tattooist of Auschwitz named Cilka who had a sustained sexual relationship with SS-Obersturmführer Johann Schwarzhuber after her arrival in Auschwitz at age 16 in 1942.

-After his truncated conversation with Sandor Eisenbach, Vrba proceeded to invite Alfréd Wetzler to be his escape companion, hoping to re-use the yet-to-be-dissembled woodpile (described in his memoir as being approximately 300 metres east of crematorium 5).
-Due to their age difference, Vrba had barely known Wetzler (Auschwitz prisoner #29162) when they were growing up in Trnava, “I always admired him,” Vrba later recalled, “if only for his casual, bohemian manner and his easy way with girls.”
-In an address he gave in Germany, Vrba refined that comment somewhat: “We had known each other since childhood and there was absolute trust between us.
+After his truncated conversation with Sandor Eisenbach, Vrba ostensibly proceeded to invite Alfréd Wetzler to be his escape companion, intending to re-use the yet-to-be-dissembled woodpile (described in Vrba’s memoir as being approximately 300 metres east of crematorium #5).
+Due to their age difference, Vrba had barely known Wetzler (Auschwitz prisoner #29162) when they were growing up in Trnava.
+“I always admired him,” Vrba later recalled, “if only for his casual, bohemian manner and his easy way with girls.”
+In an address he gave in Germany, Vrba refined that comment: “We had known each other since childhood and there was absolute trust between us.
 We were also 650 men from the town of Tyrnau (Slovakian: Trnava), where we had all lived, but only the two of us were still alive.
 Something like that connects even more, especially since he had already lost three brothers and his father and mother in Auschwitz.”

 Both men were fluent in multiple languages, as well as unusually literate, but their escape attempt had not been officially sanctioned by the underground leadership who felt Vrba might be too young and impulsive to succeed.
 They would be, however, supplied with razor blades for their wrists in case they were apprehended.
 It was much better to die quickly.
 That way, tongues could not wag.